jasonpincin/callback-timeout/README.md

 ## testing

-`npm test [--dot | --spec] [--phantom] [--grep=pattern]`

-Specifying `--dot` or `--spec` will change the output from the default TAP style.
-Specifying `--phantom` will cause the tests to run in the headless phantom browser instead of node.
-Specifying `--grep` will only run the test files that match the given pattern.
+`npm test`

 ### browser test

+`npm run phantom`

+or

-`npm run browser-test`
+`npm run travis-browser-test`
 This will run the tests in all browsers (specified in .zuul.yml).
 Be sure to [educate zuul](https://github.com/defunctzombie/zuul/wiki/cloud-testing#2-educate-zuul) first.

 ### coverage

+For a textual coverage overview:
+`npm run view-cover`

+or for an HTML coverage report:

-`npm run coverage [--html]`
+`npm run open-cover`

-This will output a textual coverage report.
-Including `--html` will also open an HTML coverage report in the default browser.